ABOUT LSAMP

 What is STEM?

 STEM is stands for Science, Technology, Engineering & Mathematics.
-Within LSAMP, the disciplines which fall under this category are: Agricultural Science, Environmental Science, Geological Science, Life & Biological Sciences, Chemistry, Physics, Astronomy, Engineering, Mathematics and Computer Science, as well as any interdisciplinary programs which encompass two or more of these fields.
+Within LSAMP, the disciplines which fall under this category are: Agricultural Science, Environmental Science, Geological Science, Life & Biological Sciences, Chemistry, Physics, Astronomy, Engineering, Mathematics and Computer Science, as well as any interdisciplinary programs which encompass at least one of these fields.

 NYC LSAMP fellowships are intended for students interested in pursuing majors in any such programs.